 We’ve quickly arrived at two major implications:

 First, your time is your inventory.
-Treat it accordingly.
+So treat it accordingly.
 At a minimum, this requires that you track it, analyze it and optimize it.

-Second, while revenue is one telling measure of your success, perhaps even more important is your revenue per hour.
+Second, while total revenue is one viable measure of your success, perhaps even more important is your revenue per hour.

-Revenue per hour signals your effective use of time.
-When you increase your revenue per hour, you’re either making the same money from less time, or more money from the same time.
-Both are pretty good outcomes, yes?
+Revenue per hour signals effective use of time.
+When you increase your revenue per hour, you’re either making the same money from fewer hours, or more money from the same hours.
+Both are clearly desirable, yes?

 There are two ways to analyze your revenue per hour.
-I recommend both:
+I recommend that you track both:

 Billable Hourly Rate.
 On a given project, this is your revenue divided by the total number of hours you invested in a project or client.
-For any given time period, you can aggregate multiple projects or clients by the same math.
-You’ll learn, definitively, that some clients are far more profitable than others, and that some work pays much better than others.
+You’ll learn, definitively, that some clients are far more profitable than others, and that some kinds of work pay much better than others.

 True Hourly Rate.
 This is your revenue divided by your total hours worked – including both billable and unbillable hours.
 With this number, you’ll quantify the impact of your unbillable time.
-This will help you make better choices about what to continue, eliminate, minimize or outsource.
-(At times, you’ll be gobsmacked by the difference between your billable hourly rate and your true hourly rate.
+This will help you make better choices about what to minimize, automate, delegate or ignore.
+(At times, you’ll be shocked by the difference between your billable hourly rate and your true hourly rate.
 It’s certainly happened to me.)

 There are five levers you can pull to increase your true hourly rate.
 You can drive this number up by being: